-Dunes are made by the wind.
-Steady wind piles up sand into huge mounds over several years and gives dunes their shape.
+Dunes are created by the wind.
+Steady wind piles up sand into huge mounds over several years and gives dunes their unique shape.
 As a rider, you can take advantage of the way dunes are formed by always riding against the wind.

-Speaking of catching air over dunes, the safest way to do it is to use a spotter.
-Have someone park at the top of the dune so they can see riders on both sides and direct traffic.
+Speaking of catching air over dunes, the safest way to do it is to use some one to serve as your spotter.
+Have someone park at the top of the dune so they can see riders on both sides and direct the traffic.
 They can let you know when it’s safe to come flying over for some big air.
 You’ll see plenty of people spotting when you’re at the dunes.
 Just keep in mind that if you see someone parked at the top of a dune, they’ve probably got friends waiting for the go-ahead to hit the gas.
 Make sure you give them the space they need, and you can expect the same in return.